lecunhad/Data-Scientist-Capstone-Project/README.md

 <!-- RUN -->
 ## Running

 There are 1 notebook to be executed.
 Data Scientist Capstone - Soccer Matches Predictor_v5, which is divided into 4 parts, following the [CRISP-DM](https://pt.wikipedia.org/wiki/Cross_Industry_Standard_Process_for_Data_Mining) framework.
-The database to be used is Campeonato_Espanhol, which is uploaded as well.
+The database to be used is Campeonato_Espanhol.xlsx, which is uploaded as well.

 <!-- USECASES -->